Medigap Plan A – Medicare Supplement

 Learn More About Medicare Supplement Plan A

-Medigap policies are standardized, and offer the same basic benefits but some offer additional benefits.
-Insurance companies that sell Medigap policies must offer Medigap Plan A. Price and service can vary by insurance company however, so it is important to research and compare to find the plan that best fits your needs.
+Medigap policies are standardized, meaning each plan letter offers the same benefits no matter which insurance provider you choose.
+Insurance companies that sell Medigap policies must offer Medigap Plan A. Price and service can vary by insurance company, however, so it is important to research and compare to find the plan that best fits your needs.

 Medigap Plan A offers basic service coverage to the policyholder.
 An advantage to Plan A is that you might not have to pay for benefits you don’t think you’ll use.
 On the other hand, this could also result in extra cost, should you need more services.
 If you feel you need only basic coverage and can assume the remaining risk yourself, Plan A might be a good choice for you.

 It can be difficult to determine which plan is right for you, and not all insurance carriers offer all of the Medicare supplement plans.
 Most insurance carriers offer a variety of plans, and our licensed sales agents can help you find the plan that would best meet your needs.